Blosc/c-blosc2/ROADMAP.md

 Existing features
 -----------------

-Right now (August 2019), the next features are already implemented (although they may require some refactoring or most tests):
+Right now (August 2019), the next features are already implemented (although they may require some refactoring or more tests):

 * 64-bit containers.
 The first-class container in C-Blosc2 is the `super-chunk` or, for brevity, `schunk`, that is made by smaller containers which are essentially C-Blosc1 32-bit containers.
 The super-chunk can be backed or not by another container which is called a `frame` (see later).